Noland Smith: After football

 Smith and his wife, Gloria, celebrated their 50th wedding anniversary in 2012.
 They have three children, Noland Jr., Tonya and Kevin, and three grandchildren, Jade, Noland III and Niqui.
 Smith retired in 2013 after 43 years with the city of Jackson, Mississippi Parks & Recreation Department.
 For 21 of those years, he was center coordinator at the Medgar Evers Community Center in Jackson.

-Smith appeared as "Superbug" in the 1970 movie MASH.
+Smith appeared as "Superbug" in the 1970 movie M*A*S*H.